 British Columbia has one of the densest bear populations in the world, and this was our chance to finally see one.
 We set aside a month to road trip the western Canadian province, hike temperate rain forests, scale glaciers, and hopefully, spot bears in the wild.
 There are said to be upwards of 150,000 black bears in British Columbia, more than half of Canada’s grizzly population, plus the legendary white Spirit Bear … but we weren’t going to get our hopes up.
 We’ve lived in Vermont, California, and Pennsylvania (all with healthy bear populations), but Yogi, Smokey, nor their cousins ever appeared.
-British Columbia, let’s see what you’ve got!
+Time to go British Columbia bear watching…let’s see what you’ve got!

 The Great Bear Rainforest